acamu/k8s-install-minikube/README.md

 ------------

 ### Description
-This tuturial will explain how to deploy a minikue cluster on a VMWare hosted image
+This tutorial will explain how to deploy a minikube cluster on a linux host (Test on a VMWare hosted image too)

 Requirements
 ------------